Friday, August 8, 2008

 Nationale Park De Hoge Veluwe in Otterlo

-has a desert that is growing every year.
+has a desert that grows annually.

 Nationale Park De Hoge Veluwe in Otterlo has a desert that is growing every year.